BotsiTeam/BotsiSDK-Android/README.md

     activity: Activity,
     product: BotsiProduct,
     subscriptionUpdateParams: BotsiSubscriptionUpdateParameters? = null,
-    isOfferPersonalized: Boolean = false,
-    callback: ((Pair<BotsiProfile, Purchase?>?) -> Unit),
+    callback: (BotsiPurchase) -> Unit,
     errorCallback: ((Throwable) -> Unit)? = null
 )
 ```

 Initiates a purchase flow for the specified product.
-This method launches the Google Play Billing purchase flow and handles purchase completion and verification.
+This method launches the Google Play Billing purchase flow for the given product and handles the purchase completion, verification, and profile updates.
+The purchase is automatically validated with Google Play and synchronized with Botsi servers.

+**Important Notes:**
+- The activity must be in the foreground when calling this method
+- The purchase flow is asynchronous and may take several seconds to complete
+- Network connectivity is required for purchase verification
+- The user's profile will be automatically updated upon successful purchase

 **Parameters:**
-- `activity`: The activity from which the purchase flow is launched
+- `activity`: The activity from which the purchase flow is launched.
+Must be in foreground.
-- `product`: The BotsiProduct to be purchased
+- `product`: The product to be purchased.
+Obtained from getPaywallProducts.
-- `subscriptionUpdateParams`: Optional parameters for subscription updates or replacements
+- `subscriptionUpdateParams`: Optional parameters for subscription updates or replacements.
+Used when upgrading, downgrading, or changing subscription plans.
-- `isOfferPersonalized`: Whether the offer is personalized to the user (for compliance with regulations)
-- `callback`: Callback invoked when the purchase is completed, providing the updated profile and purchase details
+- `callback`: Callback invoked when the purchase is completed successfully.
+Provides the BotsiPurchase with purchase details and updated profile.
+Called on the main thread.
-- `errorCallback`: Optional callback invoked when the purchase fails
+- `errorCallback`: Optional callback invoked when the purchase fails.
+Provides error details including billing errors and network issues.
+Called on the main thread.

 **Throws:**
 - `IllegalStateException`: If the SDK has not been activated